Generation

 Fuzz testing (or fuzzing) uncovers bugs and vulnerabilities by injecting random, invalid, or unexpected inputs into an application.
 It excels at revealing edge cases and security flaws that traditional testing often misses, ensuring software remains robust and secure even under unpredictable conditions.

-Generate a fuzz test for REST APIs
+Generate a fuzz test for a single method

 This section explains how you can use Skyramp to generate a fuzz test for a specific method of a REST API.
-To reliably generate test cases, we require at least one of the following inputs:

 Sample request data (JSON blob or JSON file)

-These instructions are for using an API schema as input.
-If you want more control over the generated body values, you can also do test generation from sample data.
+In this guide, we'll use the OpenAPI schema approach.
+If you want more control over the generated body values, you can also do test generation from sample data (Example 1).

 To create a fuzz test for a single method, specify the method you want to test against in the command.
-In this example, we are using the https://demoshop.skyramp.dev/api
+In this example, we are using the https://demoshop.skyramp.dev

-as the URL to our service.
+as the base URL to our service.
 When testing your service, replace it with the URL to the endpoint you want to test.

 You can find the used API specification here.